WHAT YOU NEED TO KNOW

 You may qualify for investor-specific programs which will be outlined in the communications you will be receiving while on your forbearance plan.

 Over a set number of months, an extra amount will be added to your regular mortgage payment to cover the amount you owe from the forbearance.

-These options may require additional paperwork based on your particular mortgage (i.e. Fannie Mae, FHA, VA, etc.).
+These options may require additional paperwork based on your particular mortgage (i.e. Fannie Mae, VA, USDA, etc.).